solana-foundation/developer-content/content/guides/javascript/get-program-accounts.md

 ```

 By combining all three parameters (`dataSlice`, `dataSize`, and `memcmp`) we can
-limit the scope of our query and efficiently return only the data we’re
+limit the scope of our query and efficiently return only the data we're
 interested in.

 ## Other Resources